 I love walking around new cities endlessly.
 My first solo city was Vancouver.
 I left the hostel and I just walked and walked with no destination in mind, I wasn’t afraid of getting lost.
-In my opinion the best way to see a city is on foot, and you never know what you will find around the corner.
+In my opinion, the best way to see a city is on foot, and you never know what you will find around the corner.

 Dress like a local

 Avoid drawing unwanted attention to yourself by dressing like a local.
-This tip is regardless of if you are alone of with someone else.
+This tip is regardless of if you are alone or with someone else.
 Want more tips on keeping safe as a solo traveller?

 Say no with certainty

 You will get invited to places that you don’t want to go and get asked to do things you don’t want to do.
-Don’t be afraid to say NO. When you are alone you have to learn to say NO with certainty or people will hassle you.
+Don’t be afraid to say NO. When you are travelling alone you have to learn to say NO with certainty or people will hassle you.

 You will become addicted

 I guarantee that after travelling alone for the first time, you will already be planning your next solo trip.
 Travelling alone is an experience like no other.